 Other homemade salsa recipes

 I like to spoon any of these homemade salsas on top of grilled chicken or fish.
 What’s your favorite way to use salsa?

 Did you know commenting and rating recipes is one of the best ways you can support your favorite food bloggers?
 If you made this recipe, please click the stars below to comment and Rate this Recipe and/or share photos on social media using the hashtag #bowlofdelicious or tagging @bowlofdelicious!

 Homemade Texas Salsa

-- 1 small bunch cilantro about 1/2 cup packed full leaves
+- 1/2 cup packed cilantro leaves and small stems

 - juice and zest of one lime

 - 1/2 teaspoon kosher salt more if needed